 "Another good tip I've picked up: The best way to get exercise is to just do something you love instead of forcing yourself to go to a 7am bootcamp or begrudgingly lift weights when you actually can't stand doing so.
 That's why I'll swim or go to a fun class at my gym that I actually look forward to so working out isn't so much of a task."

 "I walk everywhere.
 Which, yes, I understand doesn't exactly sound like a workout tip.
 But think about it: I walk from lunch, dinner, and to meet my friends.
 Sometimes, that spans miles.
-Yes, it takes a long time—but I'll have worked off a meal by the time I get home and had some much need alone time in the process.
+Yes, it takes a long time—but I'll have worked off a meal by the time I get home and had some much needed alone time in the process.
 Not only does it add very little training stress to the body, but walking also results in a higher ratio of fat burn."